-The premium provision cash flows are derived from Irish Life Health's assessment of the profitability of business written in 2017.
-Future projected claims allow for ageing, medical inflation and utilisation trend for the remaining duration of written business.
+The premium provision cashflows are derived from Irish Life Health's assessment of the profitability of its business.
+Future projected claims allow for ageing, medical inflation and utilisation trend.

-The future maintenance expense assumption is derived from Irish Life Health's current expense base.
+The future expense assumption is derived from Irish Life Health's current expense base.
 It includes administrative expenses, claims management expenses, reinsurance costs and overheads.
 Expenses are projected on the assumption that Irish Life Health continues to write new business.

-D.2.3 LEVEL OF UNCERTAINTY ASSOCIATED

-WITH THE VALUE OF TECHNICAL PROVISIONS
+D.2.3 LEVEL OF UNCERTAINTY ASSOCIATED WITH THE VALUE OF TECHNICAL PROVISIONS